-Entrance hall, inner hall, WC, sitting room, dining room, breakfast kitchen with AGA, large back kitchen, further hallway, study/playroom, pantry, first floor landing, three double bedrooms, bathroom, ensuite and attached outbuildings provide potential for fourth/fifth bedrooms.
+Entrance hall, inner hall, WC, sitting room, dining room, breakfast kitchen with AGA, large back kitchen, further hallway, study/playroom (possible bedroom four and five), pantry, first floor landing, three double bedrooms, bathroom, ensuite and attached outbuildings provide potential for fourth/fifth bedrooms.

 Briefly, a late 17th century farmhouse with an incredible array of stone farm buildings beautifully located overlooking its own delightful gardens, paddock and neighbouring farmland beyond.